1. Log in to the Cloud Services Portal.

-- Select the ETL Configuration tab and click Create.
+3. Select the ETL Configuration tab, and click Create.

-- Depending on your selection, complete the following in the Create ETL Filter wizard and then click Save & Close:
+5. Depending on the criterion you selected, specify the following information in the Create ETL Filter wizard, and then click Save & Close:

-- Name: Enter the name of the ETL configuration.
-Select a name that best describes the filtering function.
+- Name: Enter a name for the ETL configuration.
+Create a name that best describes the filtering function.

-- Description: Enter the description of the ETL configuration.
-The field length is 256 characters.
+- Description: Enter a description for the ETL configuration.
+The field’s length is 256 characters.

 - State: Use the slider to enable or disable the ETL configuration.
-Note that the ETL configuration is in effect only when you enable it.
-If you disable the configuration, the ETL filter is not in effect even if you have applied the ETL configuration to a traffic flow configuration.
+The ETL configuration is in effect only after you enable it; if you disable it, the ETL filter will not be in effect even if you have applied the ETL configuration to a traffic flow configuration.

-- Expand the Regex, IP/Network, or FQDN section, and click Add to the applicable parameters.
+6. Expand the Regex, IP/Network, FQDN, NIOS HOST, IP/Network, FQDN DNS Record Type, OPHID, or ON-PREM HOST section, and click Add to add the applicable parameters:

-Regex: The Regex filter applies to DNS query/response events and RPZ events.
+- Regex: The regex filter applies to DNS query/response events and RPZ events.
 You can specify any regular expressions for the member name.
-You can specify the Grid member name that processed the query.
+You can also specify the name of the Grid member that processed the query.

-Regex filter for RPZ flow works by ipaddress, not by hostname.
-For all other workflows, Regex works with hostname.
+The regex filter for the RPZ flow works with IP addresses, not with hostnames.
+For all other workflows, the filter works with hostnames.

-- IP/Network: The IP/Network filter applies to DNS query/response events, IP metadata, and RPZ events.
-You can specify the query source IP address when the event is a query and the destination IP address when the event is a response.
-You can specify the client_ip filter in the following format:
+- IP/Network: This filter applies to DNS query/response events, IP metadata, and RPZ events.
+If the event is a query, specify the query source’s IP address; if the event is a response, specify the destination’s IP address.
+Specify the client_ip filter in the following format:

 CIDR block: Example: 10.10.0.1/15, 2001:cdba:9abc:5678::/64, etc.

 - FQDN: The FQDN filter applies to DNS query/response events and RPZ events.
-A query filter is a combination of valid FQDN and wildcards.
+A query filter is a combination of valid FQDNs and wildcards.
 Note the following about wildcards:

-- You can specify a wildcard either on the left or on the right side of the domain name.
+- You can specify a wildcard either on the left or right side of the FQDN.

-- If a rule has 2 wildcards, they have to be on the opposite ends of the FQDN.
+- If a rule has two wildcards, they have to be on the opposite ends of the FQDN.

-- A wildcard on the left side must be followed by a dot (.), except for the '?' wildcard.
+- With the exception of the “?” wildcard, a wildcard on the left side of the FQDN must be followed by a dot.

-- A wildcard on the right side must be preceded by a dot (.) except for the '?' wildcard.
+- With the exception of the “?” wildcard, a wildcard on the right side of the FQDN must be preceded by a dot.

-Applicable for zero or more domain name labels.
+Applicable to zero or more domain name labels.
 It can be specified only on the left side of the domain name.

-Applicable for one or more domain name labels.
+Applicable to one or more domain name labels.
 It can be specified only on the left side of the domain name.